sjsalonen/rick-and-morty-app/README.md

 Caveats:

 <ul>
+    <li>Production build is not fully optimized as it uses Webpack's default settings</li>
     <li>Use of a separate Container-component was for including more routes, namely a "Details"-page, but I didn't want to spend too much time on this yet</li>
     <li>UI is not pretty to look at, as the small styles in styled components are namely just for proving the concept</li>
 </ul>